TALlama/calville/characters/orson.md

 His adopted father is the millionaire Marcus Krieg, who seems rather disappointed in his son.

+He was once [attacked][s01e01] by Jonathan Struthers, apparently because of their shared history in the Nibelung system, but Struthers' true motives– and his connection with Sam– remain murky.

 ## Drives

 * d4 **Duty** Character is doing what you don't want to but know you should do